gpoblon/rust-doc/rust.md

 ```
 `impl` generic type declarations can differ from method type parameters but must be the same as struct.
 Note that `<T, U>` are declared paired with Struct definition, `<V, W>` are declared after that, in their own relative scope
 ##### Performance of code using generics
 NO performance difference at runtime between generic and its concrete equivalent type.
-But takes longer to compile (*Monomorphization* = recreate code with concrete type from the generic form).
+But takes longer to compile bc of the *Monomorphization* process (recreate code with concrete types from the generic form)
 ```
 //generic
 enum Option<T> { Some(T), None, }